Spot A Fish

 Flock to the Big Rock Theater to get a close look at some impressive birds.
-The show highlights the unique features of owls, pelicans, vultures and other species.
+The show highlights the unique features of owls, pelicans, vultures, and other species.
 The audience enjoys extraordinary close encounters with these engaging creatures.
-Event is free with admission or membership.
-Events will be held daily at 11:30 a.m.
+The event is free with admission or membership.
+Events will be held daily throughout the summer.

 World Oceans Day

 Tentative: June 8

 Dive into oceans of inspiration on World Oceans Day, an international observance to promote ocean conservation.
 Answer the annual call to celebrate ocean conservation with themed crafts and activities.
 We will celebrate the wonders of our beautiful blue planet and share easy ways we can all help make a difference.
 We will have hands-on ocean-themed activities and crafts for the whole family to enjoy.

 We will be focusing on plastic pollution prevention, the impacts of marine debris on marine life and everyday ways everyone can make a difference.
 Learn how long it takes plastics to degrade through an interactive activity, find out how baleen whales eat, pin the jellyfish dinner to the sea turtle, challenge your family to a bean bag toss, and make a cool craft to take home.

 Sink your teeth into fun facts all about sharks during Shark Week July 11-17 at the North Carolina Aquarium at Pine Knoll Shores.
 Family-friendly programs, activities, crafts, and displays portray the truth about these often misunderstood creatures, their essential role in the ocean ecosystem, and the threats they face.

 Shark Week activities, free with admission, include information on ways to help these endangered animals.